Survival of our species

 Brisbane City Night

 There really couldn't be anything more important to us than the survival of our own species.
 It means protecting ourselves and future generations.
 However we currently have all our eggs in one basket which is a precarious situation – we live on this single world while under the shadow of various apocolyptic threats, both man-made and natural, that could destroy our current civilisation and even wipe us out entirely.
-We are extremely vulnerable.
+Ultimately we are extremely vulnerable.
 Asteroids, virulent disease, global war with advanced weapons – all are possible and we must protect our future.

 We've come a long way and gained irreplaceable culture and knowledge in the last hundred thousand years or so, and it would be the most foolish thing in history to lose it at a time when we have the technology to do something about it.
 Far more likely than total annihilation of our species is the possibility of being knocked back to the Dark Ages.
 It is not just about surviving but having good prospects, opportunities and a rich environment to live in, and not messing things up for our descendants.
 It's quite tricky to have an advanced civilisation with no civilisation at all...